Reinstall Sophos Firewall OS: USB reimage

 For additional diagnostics, a console can be connected.
 On current XGS desktop appliances, this is usually no longer a classic old RS-232 connector on the notebook, but a USB-to-Micro-USB cable connected to the firewall’s COM Micro USB port.
 The appliance still provides a serial console through it.
 On the admin computer, it appears as a COM port on Windows or as a tty device on macOS and Linux.

-This is especially useful when no display connector is available, the LED remains solid red, USB boot is unclear or installer and error messages need to be viewed directly.
+This is especially useful when no display connector is available, the LED remains solid red, booting from the USB stick is unclear, or installer and error messages need to be viewed directly.
 Many XGS models also have an RJ45-COM port.
 This RJ45-COM port is a console port, not a normal network port.
 If Micro-USB and RJ45-COM are connected at the same time, Micro-USB has priority.

 Typical tools: